dagronf/DSFSparkline/README.md

 ## Features

 * Multiple graph styles support, such as line, bar, tablet etc.
+* Support for sparkline customizations, such as zero-line, grid lines, highlighting.
+* Prebuilt NSView/UIView/SwiftUI types for quick integration
 * Independently scalable for sparklines at any size
-* SwiftUI support for all sparkline types
-* Playground support
-* `IBDesignable` support so you can see and configure your sparklines in interface builder.
 * y-range can automatically grow or shrink to encompass the full y-range of data.
 * y-range can be fixed and the sparkline will truncate to the specified range
-* Line graph can draw with discrete lines or fitted to a curve'
+* SwiftUI support for all sparkline types
+* `IBDesignable` support for prebuilt types so you can see and configure your sparklines in interface builder.
 * Optional drawing of a 'zero line' on the bar and line graphs (thanks [Tito Ciuro](https://github.com/tciuro))
-* Optional highlighting ranges (or multiple!) on a graph.
-* Center bar/line/stackline graphs around the zero line
-* Build stacklines by overlaying
+* Playground support

 ## TL;DR - Show me something!

 <details>
-<summary>Create a retina-scale (144dpi) bitmap with a simple line graph</summary>
+<summary>Create a retina-scale (144dpi) bitmap with a simple line overlay graph</summary>

 ```swift
 // A datasource with a simple set of data